farmerbb/Taskbar/README.md

 For more information and detailed instructions, click "Help & instructions for freeform mode" inside the Taskbar app.

+## Changelog
+To see some of the major new features in the latest Taskbar release, visit the [changelog](https://github.com/farmerbb/Taskbar/blob/master/CHANGELOG.md).

 ## Download
 Taskbar can be downloaded as a standalone Android app from: